openSUSE/news-o-o/_posts/2008-10-03-development-release-opensuse-111-beta-2-now-available.markdown

 ---
 author: News Team
+comments: true
 date: 2008-10-03 16:49:23+00:00
 layout: post
 link: https://news.opensuse.org/2008/10/03/development-release-opensuse-111-beta-2-now-available/
+slug: development-release-opensuse-111-beta-2-now-available
-title: "Development Release: openSUSE 11.1 Beta 2 Now Available"
+title: 'Development Release: openSUSE 11.1 Beta 2 Now Available'
+wordpress_id: 1036
 categories:
 - Announcements
 - Distribution
 ---

 The first beta release for 11.1 was so popular, we've decided to do it again!
 The openSUSE Project is happy to announce the release of openSUSE 11.1 beta 2, available for immediate download and testing.

 Please note: